How To Attract The Employees Your Company Wants

 Promote Your Employer Brand

 A well-worn phrase I know and yet in the skills short market we are all a part of, great new hires can pick and choose where they work, therefore developing an attractive employer brand is critical.
-Social media and our connected world means that people can ‘check’ you out and make a decision on what they see, hear and experience of your brand; remember all they have to do is jump online and you are displayed in all your glory on page one of Google.
+Social media and our connected world mean that people can ‘check’ you out and make a decision on what they see, hear and experience of your brand; remember all they have to do is jump online and you are displayed in all your glory on page one of Google.
 First though let’s clarify what an employer brand is.
 Whereas marketing helps you attract new customers or clients your employer brand draws excellent talent to you by marketing what you can offer to both potential and your current employees.
 CIPD the well-respected professional body for HR professionals defines an employer brand as ‘…a set of attributes and qualities, often intangible that makes an organization distinctive promises a particular kind of employment experience, and appeals to those people who will thrive and perform best in its culture’.
 The good news is several well-placed activities, and attention to detail will make a considerable difference to delivering on the above statement and helping you become a talent magnet.
 We mentioned a couple right at the start, and that was your job specification and advert.
 I am sure over the years we have all read an advert and thought …. ‘oh no!
 Not the sort of job or company I would work for’.
 Both Rob and I are well versed in the power of copywriting and have re-written many an ad to help our clients profile their brand.
 Therefore, remember how important this part of the process is.
 In addition, there are many other suggestions that high calibre employees are looking for in your employer brand.

 Have a career page: You might be surprised how few people have this as standard on their company website.
 If a candidate has viewed your online advert the first thing they will do is visit your site and take a good look around.
 How you communicate here in a friendly and enthusiastic way could make the difference in them agreeing to attend an interview or not.